iamedwardshen/BenSearchEngine/README.md

 ##benjamin.search##

 ###1. find index from index file###
+Using Document At A Time Query Processing and BM25.
-	IndexFinder.java: give a word and it will return reversed index of that word
+	IndexFinder.java: give queries and it will return the top K BM25 pages for that queries.